-The alternative to manipulating data is to modify underlying models to be relevant at larger spatial scales.
+The alternative to manipulating data is to modify existing models to be relevant at larger spatial scales.
 This has been successfully done for national scale soil carbon monitoring in the US, where an integrated data collection and biogeochemical process-based model (DAYCENT) predicts changes in soil carbon stocks (Spencer et al., 2011).
-But other examples for agricultural GHG impact assessments remain scientific exercises (see Perlman et al., 2013 for national scale N_2O assessment).
+But other examples for agricultural GHG impact assessments remain scientific exercises (see Perlman et al., 2013 for national scale N2O assessment).
 Approaches to manipulate models change model structure to account for the availability and resolution of input data and to make them computationally tractable.
-Key processes that link impacts across scales are preserved and represented in the revised form.
-Reformulation of model structure can result in a reduction of parameters (e.g., macroecological models of functional traits) or simplified model functional forms (e.g., empirical equations derived from multiple runs of process-based models).
+Reformulation of model structure (not creating of new model) can result in a reduction of parameters (e.g., macroecological models of functional traits) or simplified model functional forms (e.g., empirical equations derived from multiple runs of process-based models).
+An important consideration is that scaling by modifying models introduces a lot of uncertainty: uncertainty in the quality and quantity of input data, uncertainty of datasets used to test models, and uncertainty related to model structure and parameters in the revised models.

 Theory supporting the manipulation of data and models as well as potential errors/uncertainties in outcomes is reviewed in the integrated assessment literature (e.g., Ewert et al., 2011; Volk & Ewert, 2011).
-The process of selecting representative sampling points by various stratification methods (e.g., spatially, land cover, farming activity, etc.) are covered in Chapter 2 and measurements techniques for various fluxes and productivity are covered in Chapters 3-9 and thus in the next section here, we discuss the two methods most commonly used to scale up point measurements of disaggregation/aggregation data using empirical and process-based models.
-Empirical models are usually relatively simple statistical functions constructed based on relationship between occurrence of activities, farming or otherwise, and monitored responses in the magnitude and temporal and spatial variability of greenhouse gas fluxes.
-By contrast, process-based models are built upon our current theoretical understanding and best representation of complex processes and interactions to simulate the mechanisms that control GHG fluxes, though part of the algorithms is often still empirical.
-Unlike empirical models that require calibration each time they are used this is not always necessary with process-based models unless they are being used in a different agro-ecological regime for which they have not previously been calibrated.
+The process of selecting representative sampling points by various stratification methods (e.g., spatially, land cover, farming activity, etc.) are covered in Chapter 2 and measurements techniques for various fluxes and productivity are covered in Chapters 3-8 and thus in the next section here, we discuss the two methods most commonly used to scale up point measurements of disaggregation/aggregation data using empirical and process-based models.
+Empirical models are usually relatively simple statistical functions constructed based on relationship between occurrence of activities or external events, farming or e.g. rainfall, and monitored responses in the magnitude and temporal and spatial variability of GHG fluxes.
+By contrast, process-based models are built upon our current theoretical understanding of GHG emissions underlying physic-chemical and biological processes.
+They represent current understanding of complex processes and interactions of carbon, nitrogen and water cycling at ecosystem scale to simulate the mechanisms that control GHG fluxes, though part of the algorithms is often still empirical and represent apparent flux responses rather than the underlying process.
+Unlike empirical models that require calibration each time they are used, one assumes that the simulated processes are universal and, thus, that based on a number of site tests, they might be applied as at sites with different agro-ecological regime for which they have not previously been calibrated.
 In the following, we briefly describe these two approaches, their applicability for smallholder systems, representation of the landscape units, technical demands of the process, and sources of uncertainty.

-6.3 Using empirical and process-based models with disaggregated data
+9.3 Using empirical and process-based models with disaggregated data